falrom/C2P/README.md

 ```
 [  Default Values   ] --\
                          \
-[   CLI Arguments   ] ----> parse -> [Config] -> rules -> [Parameters]
+[   CLI Arguments   ] ----> parse -> [Config] -> rules -> [Param]
                          /
 [Configuration Files] --/
 ```

 Parse user inputs (such as command line arguments or config files) to configuration struct, then generate program parameters.

-The need to distinguish between `config` and `param` is because `config` usually needs to be defined in a form that is friendly and convenient for human understanding, while `param` needs to be closer to the input requirements of the program.
+The need to distinguish between `Config` and `Param` is because `Config` usually needs to be defined in a form that is friendly and convenient for human understanding, while `Param` needs to be closer to the input requirements of the program.

-Redundant conversions between them should be avoided, and performance can be improved by directly defining `param` as a cache data type that can be used directly by the program.
+Redundant conversions between them should be avoided, and performance can be improved by directly defining `Param` as a cache data type that can be used directly by the program.